KartikeyanTomar/SKCSI-116_SKILLRAACE-INTERNSHIP-TASKS_KEYLOGGER-SOFTWARE_SKILLRAACE/README.md

 keylogger

 # Project Overview
-Under the Internship program with Prodigy this project is being Completed
+Under the Internship program with Skillraace this project is being Completed

 # Task Description
 A python program that capture all the key strokes and save in a text file